 I sowed a tray of indoor pots about a week ago, using seeds saved from last year.
 The okra is already 2" high!
 I adore growing okra.
 I have to put it in my south facing beds, right up against the wall of the house where it's warmest.
 They have the most stunning yellow flowers.
 I'm not even disappointed if I don't get very much okra to eat.
 I just love to look at those blossoms.
 The green onion sprouts are coming up the tray too - I have only two tiny patches that came back in the garden, so my plot needs augmenting.
 Beets and Swiss Chard are also sprouting.
 I use them for greens all the way through until frost.
 I just keep taking off the outer leaves for salad, leaving the inner growth to continue to produce sprouts.
 I sowed 20 pots of Ground Cherries.
 I want to have a proper harvest this year.
 I saved seeds from the plants that produced the largest fruit last year, and I'm holding my breath while waiting for them to surface in my little pots.
 I'm dreaming of Ground Cherry Jam.

 I have a "pot maker" that makes pots from old newspapers.
 I'll make some soon, for when the sprouts need more room, until I'm sure enough they will be safe to plant outside.
 Last frost date is May 5, which, now that I think about it, is coming up very soon!
 I have to get myself to the garden centre soon, too, to get the best pick of the seedlings.
 It's just so much easier to plant seedlings of zucchini, cucumber and peppers.
 I can get so many different kinds, and I haven't had luck starting these things indoors.
 I know it's a less sustainable option, but I look at it this way - I am sustaining the nursery where I can get these healthy and robust plants year after year.
+I do, however, start my own green beans.
+Again, I saved seeds from my best plant - a real heavy producer.
+This year I will spread diatomaceous earth at the base of my bean seedlings, so the slugs won't eat them off at the ground, during the first night after I plant them.

 I'm trying to decide what new plant I'll put in this year.
 I've been reading the catalogs, trying to make up my mind.
 I like to try at least one new plant a year - something I've never grown before, to see how it will do in my microclimate.